 Grandmother Wisdom: Things I Learned From Nellie

 I rarely get sick.
-I mean, years go by, and I am able to avoid common colds, tummy stuff, you know... what goes down the pike.
+Years go by, and I can avoid common colds, tummy stuff, you know... what goes down the pike.
 This morning, I sensed a head cold coming on, so this is when I remember to beef up the elderberry tincture intake and go outside (in the howling wind) to gather freshly fallen pine boughs and hemlock fir needles for tea.
-(Steep a tea blend for a minimum of twenty minutes, or simmer in a pot for longer, when the water turns an amber color.
+(Steep a tea blend for a minimum of twenty minutes, or simmer in a pot for longer when the water turns an amber color.
 Avoid boiling.)

 I also add orange peel chips.
 Okay, what's that about?

-I clean organic orange (and other citrus) peels vigorously with a baking soda paste, and break it into small pieces and dry in the refrigerator (or they will mold).
-Then, when they are dry (chip-like), I store them in the freezer and add to tea blends as desired.
+I clean organic orange (and other citrus) peels vigorously with a baking soda paste and break them into small pieces, and dry them in the refrigerator (or they will mold).
+Then, when they are dry (chip-like), I store them in the freezer and add them to tea blends as desired.
 They add flavor and vitamin C to your blend.
-In other words, don't throw away citrus peels, but clean them safely and thoroughly.
+In other words, please don't throw away citrus peels, but clean them safely and thoroughly.
 Got it?
 I also add mint.
-I have both dried mint, and fresh mint growing inside.
+I have both dried mint and fresh mint growing inside.
 Be creative, yet stick with organic matter.
 Also, if you feel the need to sweeten to taste, try honey or maple syrup.
 Cinnamon bark and whole clove add a nice touch.
-Just so you know, the conifers and mint make a delicious combination.
+So that you know, the conifers and mint make a delicious combination.

 I have become a bit spoiled, but I already feel these cold symptoms diminishing.
 However, I have no one to blame but myself.
 I have slacked off a bit on the immunity boosters and allowed myself to get a little run down.